haoshisu/kanban-board/README.md

 # Kanban Board

-A Kanban-style task management app built with React, TypeScript, Vite, TailwindCSS, dnd-kit, React Router, Supabase, Playwright, and Sentry.
+A Kanban-style task management app built with React, TypeScript, Vite, TailwindCSS, dnd-kit, React Router, Supabase, Gemini, Playwright, and Sentry.

-The project focuses on a practical board workflow: authenticated users can create boards, manage tasks, and move tasks across statuses with drag-and-drop interactions.
+The project focuses on a practical board workflow: authenticated users can create boards, use AI to break a requirement into tasks, manage tasks, and move tasks across statuses with drag-and-drop interactions.
 It also includes a LocalStorage-backed data mode for stable end-to-end testing and frontend error monitoring for production debugging.

 Live demo: https://kanban-board-two-tan.vercel.app